-In this experiment, linear topology is used and the time needed for rediscovery is calculated, firstly, to detect a new event (e.g. add a new subnet to the edge of the network) and secondly, to distribute that new information to the whole network's subnets in order to update their switching tables.
+In this experiment, linear topology is used and the time needed for rediscovery is calculated, firstly, to detect a new event (e.g., add a new subnet to the edge of the network) and secondly, to distribute that new information to the whole network's subnets in order to update their switching tables.
+This experiment is deployed under fully distributed control plane SDN architecture and OLC architecture, as can be seen in Fig. 8.